-How SLM technology works:
+How SLM Metal 3D Printing technology works?

 The pre-processing software slices the 3D CAD data into 2D cross sections with relevant support structures for overhangs and voids.